-1. The Operator shall conduct annual spill containment response training and shall at all times have available onsite sufficiently trained personnel with an adequate amount of properly maintained equipment and/or facilities so that a spill of the entire contents from the largest oil tank on the Oil Field can be responded to and contained immediately to reduce the likelihood that the spill reaches a catch basin.
-The content of the spill containment response training shall, at a minimum, include training for the recording of spill events (e.g. date
+1. The Operator shall conduct within the Inglewood Oil Field annual spill containment response training and shall at all times have available sufficiently trained personnel with an adequate amount of properly maintained equipment and/or facilities so that a spill of the entire contents from the largest oil tank on the Oil Field can be responded to and contained immediately to reduce the likelihood that the spill reaches a catch basin.
+The content of the spill containment response training shall, at a minimum, include training for the recording of spill events (e.g. date and location of spill, estimated size of spill, all substances involved, resources deployed to respond, and containment timeframe).
+The spill containment equipment shall comply with the